 - 1 teaspoon ground cinnamon + more for garnish

 - ½ cup freshly brewed black tea (we recommend Earl Grey black tea from Pique)

 - ¼ cup whipped coconut cream, for topping

 - ¼ teaspoon ground turmeric, for sprinkling

 - Combine warm coconut milk, pumpkin puree, honey, and ground cinnamon in the bowl of your high-speed blender.
 Blend for at least 20 seconds until you get a frothy and homogeneous mixture.

-- Divide the coffee evenly between two clear glass mugs, and fill the rest of the mugs with the pumpkin coconut mixture.
+- Divide the tea evenly between two clear glass mugs, and fill the rest of the mugs with the pumpkin coconut mixture.